-Fisheries uses a risk-based Ecosystem Based Fisheries Management (EBFM) framework to assess the impacts of fishing on all parts of the marine environment, including the sustainability risks of retained species, bycatch, ETP species, habitats and the ecosystem.
+The Department uses a risk-based Ecosystem Based Fisheries Management (EBFM) framework to assess the impacts of fishing on all parts of the marine environment, including the sustainability risks of retained species, bycatch, ETP species, habitats and the ecosystem.
 This framework has led the development of a periodic risk assessment process for the MAF, which is used to prioritise research, data collection, monitoring needs and management actions and to ensure that fishing activities are managed both sustainably and efficiently.

-The fishery was first assessed against Fisheries' Ecologically Sustainable Development (ESD) policy in 2004 (Department of Fisheries, Western Australia - ESD Report Series No. 8, October 2010).
+The fishery was first assessed against the Ecologically Sustainable Development (ESD) policy in 2004 (Department of Fisheries, Western Australia - ESD Report Series No. 8, October 2010).

 In October 2014, an ecological risk assessment (ERA) workshop was held to assess the impact of the MAF on the marine aquarium fish resource of Western Australia.
-Outcomes of the ERA are contained in Fisheries Management Paper No. XXX - Ecosystem-Based Fisheries

-Management (EBFM) Risk Assessment of the Marine Aquarium Fish Managed Fishery (Department of Fisheries 2017 in press).
+Outcomes of the ERA are contained in Fisheries Management Paper No. 293 - Ecosystem-Based Fisheries Management (EBFM) Risk Assessment of the Marine Aquarium Fish Managed Fishery (Department of Primary Industries and Regional Development 2018 in press).